sdtonnar/MScProject/README.md

 library(lmtest)
 ```

-Then, it is recommended that the following functions are run before any other part of code:
+Then, it is recommended that the following scripts are run before any other part of code:

 - 'Clip_Function.R'
 - 'RDT_Function.R'
 - 'RandomPoints_Function.R'
 - 'Season.DayNight_Function.R'

-If the function scripts are not run prior to the rest of the code, you will encounter errors.
+The code is dependent on these function scripts, so if they are not run prior, you will encounter errors.

 ## Data